Ida Kar: Bohemian Photographer

 In 1960 Ida Kar became the first photographer to have a retrospective exhibition at a major London art gallery.
-Fifty years after her groundbreaking installation at the Whitechapel Art Gallery, the National Portrait Gallery presents a re-evaluation of the work of one of the key figures of twentieth-century portraiture.
+Fifty years after her groundbreaking installation at the Whitechapel Art Gallery, the National Portrait Gallery presented a re-evaluation of the work of one of the key figures of twentieth-century portraiture.

 Russian-born, of Armenian heritage, Ida Kar (1908–74) was instrumental in encouraging the acceptance of photography as a fine art.
 Her subjects were the most celebrated figures from the literary and artistic spheres of 1950s and 1960s Europe and Russia.
-They include artists such as Henry Moore, George Braque, Gino Severini and Bridget Riley and writers such as Iris Murdoch and Jean-Paul Sartre.
+They included artists such as Henry Moore, George Braque, Gino Severini and Bridget Riley and writers such as Iris Murdoch and Jean-Paul Sartre.

 Taken in the environments in which they lived and worked, the photographs on display offered a fascinating insight into post-war cultural life.
 Comprising several iconic portraits and many never previously exhibited, the exhibition was drawn from the Ida Kar Archive, acquired by the National Portrait Gallery in 1999.